sjoerdvankreel/firefly-synth-2/static/Manual.md

 (Except if before the current loop stage, in which case looping is just finished and the envelope plays out normally.)

 #### Stage section
+Controls individual stage length (time or bars), stage level and slope for exponential mode.<br/>
+Every control in here can also be edited using the MSEG editor but it's nice to have them anyway.<br/>
+The stage controls react to automation and modulation both, the MSEG editor reacts only to automation.<br/>
+Also unlike the editor, stage controls have a regular context menu attached to them so can show the host context menu.